 Somehow through all of this, I have managed to take care of myself.
 I knew from experience, that self-care would be the difference between getting through the days and sinking even lower.

-At the same time, I have been forced to not only manage my own needs, but also the needs of everyone else in this house.
+At the same time, I have been forced to manage not only my own needs, but also the needs of everyone else in this house.
 Kids are down?
 I have to find a way to pick them back up.
 No time alone for our marriage?
 I have to think of ways to be creative.

 It's a continuation of the invisible burden of motherhood.
 There are days I resent it.
 It is hard enough to carry my own emotional load.
 Yet sometimes I have to put myself aside and prioritize someone else in the house.